 Join us for a unique production of The Tempest, where each storyline will play out in real time in the rooms of House 8B in Nolan Park.
 Follow your favorite character, or meander through the events of the play and discover your own version of this iconic late work by William Shakespeare.

-By Erin Bregman – Directed by Maryanne Olson – Featuring Silvia Dionicio, Linus Gelber, Gavin Starr Kendall, Amanda LaPergola, Roger Nasser, and Brandon Pierre
+By Erin Bregman – Directed by Maryanne Olson – Featuring Stephanie Cox-Williams, Silvia Dionicio, Linus Gelber, Gavin Starr Kendall, Amanda LaPergola, Roger Nasser, and Brandon Pierre

 Smith just wants to keep his sister Dora safe from the outside world but the gods Ayla and Matthius have plans of their own.
 Come lose yourself in the murky world between mortals and immortals in this soundscaped adventure through stories and myths you know, kidnappings, bureaucratic systems, and torture by snowball.